 The potential exists for improper handling of hazardous materials and wastes to result in accidental releases during the transport, use, storage, or disposal of hazardous materials and wastes during HSR operations.
 Such potential risk would occur intermittently as hazardous materials or wastes are used or generated.
 In the event of an accident, collision, or derailment within the alignment RSA or surrounding area, hazardous materials and wastes may be released into the environment.
 In the case of some volatile chemicals (i.e., petroleum products), toxic fumes may be carried away from the accident site.
 There may also be risk of fire and explosion in such a scenario.
-Project use of hazardous materials or generation of hazardous waste would not change with the DDV or TDV because the same amount of train operations and maintenance would occur.

-Prior to operations, the Authority will require HMMPs (HMW-IAMF#10).
-Preparation of and compliance with these plans will minimize the potential for effects from hazardous materials and wastes used during HSR operations.
+Prior to operations, the Authority would require HMMPs (HMW-IAMF#10).
+Preparation of and compliance with these plans would minimize the potential for effects from hazardous materials and wastes used during HSR operations.

-During operations, contractors and HSR personnel will comply with applicable state and federal regulations, such as the RCRA, the CERCLA, the Hazardous Materials Release Response Plans and Inventory Law, and the Hazardous Waste Control Act (HMW-IAMF#7, HMW-IAMF#8, and HMW-IAMF#9).
+During operations, contractors and HSR personnel would comply with applicable state and federal regulations, such as the RCRA, the CERCLA, the Hazardous Materials Release Response Plans and Inventory Law, and the Hazardous Waste Control Act (HMW-IAMF#7, HMW-IAMF#8, and HMW-IAMF#9).
 These regulations would apply throughout the project extent to avoid and prevent accidental release of hazardous materials or wastes during transport, use, or disposal.